albertogallini/txn_engine/Readme.md

   (like JSON for API responses, or binary formats for efficiency), Serde can handle these conversions without changing your core data structures.
 This makes your code more adaptable to changes in data storage or transmission methods

+**⚠️ NOTE:** See also [Asyc VS Sync performance assesment](./asyncvssync.md) to check how the deserialization of csv has been maanged in an asyc workflow.

 ## Stress Test script & performance measure: